 Holding cash in retirement

-It’s important to keep some cash savings aside for emergencies, and generally experts recommend increasing the amount in retirement to around one to three years’ worth of living expenses in an easy access account.
-However, the return you’ll receive from interest paid on cash accounts won’t keep up with inflation, and will reduce the spending power of your money over time.
-Even so, it’s important to keep the amount you feel comfortable with and might need if, for example, you want to use this to boost your income rather than dip into your pension pot.
+It’s important to keep some cash savings aside for emergencies, and generally experts recommend holding around one to three years’ worth of living expenses in an easy access account.
+Currently, the returns you’ll receive from interest paid on market-leading cash accounts will keep up with inflation, but there are no guarantees that this will remain the case.
+Even if it doesn’t, it’s still important to have a cash buffer in place for those unforeseen expenses which crop up from time to time.

 What can you do to beat inflation in retirement?